-For your convenience.
-The derailleur has been pre-adjusted at the factory, but, due to jarring in shipment, it may need minor adjustments.
+For your convenience, the derailleur has been pre-adjusted at the factory, but, due to jarring in shipment, it may need minor adjustments.

-NOTE: Always move just one shift lever at a time a avoid damaging the derailleur.
+WARNING: Always move just one shift lever at a time to avoid damaging the derailleur.
 Please observe the following precautions.

-Reduce pedating pressure while shifting.
+Reduce pedaling pressure while shifting.
 Shift only when pedals and wheels are in motion.
 Never back-pedal while shifting gears.
 Never force shift levers.